A note on Onicescu's informational energy and correlation coefficient in exponential families

 The R\'enyi entropy~\cite{pardo1994asymptotic,nielsen2011r} of order-$2$ can be written using the informational energy:

 as well as Vajda's quadratic entropy~\cite{vajda2007generalized}:

-Notice that it follows from Cauchy-Schwarz inequality that we have $I(p)\leq 1$ when $p\in L^2(\mu)$ (the Lebesgue space).
-The informational energy for continuous distributions $p$ writes $I(p) = \int_\calX p^2(x) \mathrm{d}x$ and for discrete distributions $q$ $I(q)=\sum_{x\in\calX} q^2(x)$.
-Let us emphasize that the informational energy in the continuous case is not a limit of the informational energy in the discrete case~\cite{pardo1991information} (see also~\cite{ho2009discontinuity}).
+Notice that it follows from Cauchy-Schwarz's inequality that we have $I(p)\leq 1$ when $p\in L^2(\mu)$, the Lebesgue space of square integrable functions~\cite{PM-1995}.
+The informational energy for continuous distributions $p$ is $I(p) = \int_\calX p^2(x) \mathrm{d}x$ and the informational energy for discrete distributions $q$ $I(q)=\sum_{x\in\calX} q^2(x)$.
+Notice that the informational energy in the continuous case is not a limit of the informational energy in the discrete case~\cite{pardo1991information,ho2009discontinuity}.

-The informational energy is an important concept in statistics (originally motivated by an analogy to the kinetic energy in physics) which richly interplays with Shannon's entropy~\cite{cover2012elements}:
+The informational energy is an important concept in statistics which fruitfully interplays with Shannon's entropy~\cite{cover2012elements} $H(p)$:

 Notice that the informational energy is always positive but the Shannon's entropy may be negative for continuous distributions (e.g., differential entropy of the normal distributions for small standard deviation).
-For the Dirac's distribution $\delta_{e}$ (with $\delta_{e}(x)=1$ when $x=e$ and $0$ otherwise), the informational energy is $I(\delta_{e})=+\infty$ but Shannon's entropy $H(\delta_{e})=-\infty$.
+For the Dirac's distribution $\delta_{e}$ (with $\delta_{e}(x)=1$ when $x=e$ and $0$ otherwise), the informational energy is $I(\delta_{e})=+\infty$ but Shannon's entropy is $H(\delta_{e})=-\infty$.

-The informational energy measures the amount of uncertainty of a random variable like Shannon's entropy (but augments when randomness decreases).
-It proves useful when investigating the thermodynamics laws on a statistical manifold~\cite{IG-CalinUdriste-2014} where thermodynamic processes are viewed as paths on the manifold.
+The informational energy measures the amount of uncertainty of a random variable like Shannon's entropy but augments when randomness decreases.
+The informational energy was originally motivated by an analogy to the kinetic energy in physics, and proves useful when investigating the thermodynamics laws on a statistical manifold~\cite{IG-CalinUdriste-2014} where thermodynamic processes are viewed as trajectories on the manifold.
 Another key difference with Shannon's entropy is that Shannon's entropy is always strictly concave~\cite{cover2012elements} but the informational energy is always strictly convex: